hongbinz/esp32-cam-demo/README.md

 * [Kconfig.projbuild](components/camera/Kconfig.projbuild) - file used by `make menuconfig` that provides menu option to switch camera test pattern on / off.

-All above files constitute what is called _esp-idf component_ and placed in `components` folder.
+All above are called _esp-idf component_ and placed in `components` folder.
 Esp-idf framework provides `components` folder as a standard place to add modular functionality to a project.

 Application starts and the top level control is executed from [app_main.c](main/app_main.c) file located in [main](main) folder.